Skip navigation

 • The Slave and the Scholar: Representing Africa in the World from Early Modern Tripoli to Borno (N. Nigeria), Dewiere, R. 24 Mar 2023, In: Journal of Early Modern History

-• A city before Mecca: Cairo and the hajj of Kanem and Borno pilgrims (12th-17th c.), Dewiere, R. 1 Mar 2022, An African metropolis, Leiden, Brill
+• A city before Mecca: Cairo and the hajj of Kanem and Borno pilgrims (12th-17th c.), Dewiere, R. 1 Mar 2022, An African metropolis: Cairo and its African hinterland in the Middle Ages, Leiden, Netherlands, Brill

 • Tombouctou, 1591: À la croisée des migrations en Afrique, Dewiere, R. 17 Dec 2022, In: Diasporas